PredixDev/px-spacing-responsive-design/README.md

 ## Upstream dependencies

-The Spacing Responsive module is also an upstream dependency in this meta kit:
+The `px-spacing-responsive-design` module is also an upstream dependency in this meta kit:

 * [px-starter-kit-design](https://github.com/PredixDev/px-starter-kit-design)